leonardopangaio/git4nondev/README.md

 On these commands, there is something important to know, when it's shows `--global`, it's about the git program, if it's not specified, can be the list of all configurations (local and global) or can be the configuration of a local repository.

-## 3. Creating or Clonning a Repository
+## 3. Creating or Cloning a Repository

 First of all, you, dear non-dev reader, need to know that a repository is where the document versions will be stored.